jhidding/aoc2021/lit/day17.md

                 printLn $ tshow vx <> " " <> tshow vy <> " " <> tshow o <> " " <> tshow l
 ```

+If I plot the time of impact for every initial velocity, a structure to the solution appears, which makes me think there should be a nicer solution to this problem than brute forcing.

 ``` {.gnuplot .hide file=build/plot-day17.gp}
 set term svg size 800, 800
 set size ratio -1